frappe/erpnext_documentation/user/manual/en/accounts/budgeting.md

 You can set separate actions for monthly and annual budgets.
 If you exceed the budget, a warning will be shown:

 <img class="screenshot" alt="Monthly Distribution" src="{{docs_base_url}}/assets/img/accounts/budget-warning.png">

+Note that a similar warning will be triggered for any type of transactions set in the budget for the particular Account heads.

 ## 3. Budget Variance Report